Department of Animal and Food Science

 Don't know who you need to contact:

-If you dont' know who you need to contact you can call the Department Office Assistant, Vione Migel, Livestock Center (208) 496-4521, they will direct you where to go.
+If you dont' know who you need to contact you can call the Department Office Assistant, Kim Chidester, at (208) 496-4521, she will direct you where to go.